nagendrared/nagendrared/README.md

-# Nagendra Reddy Keshavareddy
+# Keshavareddy Nagendra Reddy

 Welcome to my GitHub!
-I am Nagendra Reddy Keshavareddy, a passionate developer and problem solver with a strong foundation in software engineering, data science, and machine learning.
+I am Keshavareddy Nagendra Reddy, a passionate developer and problem solver with a strong foundation in software engineering, data science, and machine learning.
 Below you’ll find a snapshot of my skills, projects, and links to my online profiles.

 ---